eepp/lttng-analyses/README.rst

   - The current event name satisfies the ``irq_*_entry`` globbing pattern *AND*
-  - The current event's ``cpu_id`` field is equal to the ``cpu_id`` field of the matched event in the begin expression of the parent period instance.
+  - The current event's ``cpu_id`` field is equal to the ``cpu_id`` field of the matched event in the beginning expression of the parent period instance.

   End this period instance when:

   - The current event name is ``irq_handler_exit`` *AND*
-  - The current event's ``cpu_id`` field is equal to the ``cpu_id`` field of the matched event in the begin expression.
+  - The current event's ``cpu_id`` field is equal to the ``cpu_id`` field of the matched event in the beginning expression.

   Period definition::